J-B Weld: Products

 The J-B Weld Company's original product line focused on a small number of products: J-B Weld (original 2-tube epoxy), J-B Kwik (4-hour epoxy), J-B Stik (epoxy putty), Waterweld (underwater adhesive/filler), and a few others.

-Since 2008, the company has broadened the product line to add J-B SteelStik, KwikWood, PlasticWeld, MarineWeld, Perm-O-Seal, WoodWeld and ClearWeld.
+Since 2008, the company has broadened the product line to add J-B SteelStik, KwikWood, PlasticWeld, MarineWeld, Perm-O-Seal, WoodWeld, and ClearWeld.

 J-B Weld epoxy

-J-B Weld is a two-part epoxy adhesive (or filler) that can withstand high-temperature environments.
+J-B Weld is a two-part epoxy adhesive (or filler) which can withstand high-temperature environments.
 J-B Weld can be used to bond surfaces made from metal, porcelain, ceramic, glass, marble, PVC, ABS, concrete, fiberglass, wood, fabric, or paper.
 Alcohol should be avoided when cleaning surfaces, as it can degrade the bond.
 J-B Weld is water-resistant, petroleum/chemical-resistant (when hardened), and acid-resistant.
 It also resists shock, vibration, and extreme temperature fluctuations.

 J-B Weld can withstand a constant temperature of 500 °F, and the maximum temperature threshold is approximately 600 °F for 10 minutes.
 J-B Weld can also be used inside a microwave oven, exposed to microwave radiation instead of infrared radiation (heat).

 The product is contained in 2 separate tubes: the "steel" (black tube of resin) and the "hardener" (red tube).
 Equal amounts are squeezed from both tubes and mixed.
 For the best bond, surfaces should be roughened (or scratched) with fine or coarse sandpaper.
 When first mixed, J-B Weld is subject to sagging or running (slow dripping); even more so at warmer temperatures.
 After about 20 minutes the mixture begins to thicken into a putty that can be shaped with a putty knife or wooden spatula.
 The mixture will set enough for the glued parts to be handled within 4–6 hours, but requires up to 15 hours at cool temperatures to fully cure and harden.
 Temperatures above 50 F shorten all these times.
 After the initial setting period of a few hours, heat (e.g. from a heat lamp or incandescent light bulb placed near the bond) will speed the curing time.

 J-B Weld can be used as an adhesive, laminate, plug, filler, sealant, or electrical insulator.
 When fully cured, J-B Weld can be drilled, formed, ground, tapped, machined, sanded, and painted.
 While J-B Weld Original epoxy dries to a dark grey color, J-B Weld's ClearWeld epoxy dries clear.
 Although its bond is not quite as strong as the Original's (3900 psi vs. 5020 psi), ClearWeld is often preferred when appearance is an important consideration.